text.skipToContent text.skipToNavigation

 Products sold in the Entertainer are sourced globally.
 We expect those within our supply chain to respect the rights, well-being and welfare of their workforce and their working environment.
 All suppliers must adhere to our requirements set out in our existing supplier code of conduct; no forced, bonded or child labour, no slavery or human trafficking, no discrimination, no harsh or inhumane treatment, freedom to choose employment, hygienic and safe working environment, minimum living wage payment, no excessive working hours with at least one day off in every seven, freedom of association and collective bargaining.

-Overview of progress during 2022
+Overview of progress during 2023

 Supply Chain and Employment

-We are continually monitoring our internal documentation to ensure it is compliant and meets the requirements of the business.
+We are continually monitoring our internal documentation to ensure it is compliant and meets the requirements of the Business.

 Training